9 dead in Texas crash involving U. of Southwest golf teams - NewsBreak

 9 dead in Texas crash involving U. of Southwest golf teams

-Nine people died in a fiery, head-on collision in West Texas, including six students and a coach from a New Mexico university who were returning home from a golf tournament, authorities said.
+HOBBS, N.M. — (AP) — Nine people have died in a fiery, head-on collision in West Texas, including six students and a coach from a New Mexico university who were returning home from a golf tournament, authorities said.

+Those killed in the Tuesday evening crash included University of the Southwest students from Portugal and Mexico.
+Two Canadian students were hospitalized in critical condition

 The University of the Southwest is a private, Christian college located in Hobbs, New Mexico, near the state’s border with Texas.